 - Organ failure

 What Kind of Damages Can Be Recovered When a Wrongful Death Occurs?

-Compensation for damages in a wrongful death case depends on the economic situation of surviving family members, the predicted lifespan of the deceased, and how much liability the court assigns to the victim in regard to his or her death.
+Compensation for damages in a wrongful death case depends on the economic situation of surviving family members, the predicted lifespan of the deceased, and how much liability the court assigns to the victim in regard to their death.
 Florida law outlines the type of damages that may be recovered, which include:

-In some situation, the victim’s estate may also recover damages, such as:
+In some situations, the victim's estate may also recover damages, such as:

-- “prospective net accumulations,” which is the future value of earnings that estate lost because of the victim’s death
+- “Prospective net accumulations,” which is the future value of earnings that the estate lost because of the victim's death

 - Any medical and funeral expenses paid by the estate